 A cancerous (malignant) tumour starts from one abnormal cell.
 The exact reason why a cell becomes cancerous is unclear.
 It is thought that something damages or alters certain genes in the cell.
 This makes the cell abnormal and multiply out of control.
 See separate leaflet called What Causes Cancer for more details.

-Some people develop cancer of the larynx for no apparent reason.
+Some people develop throat (laryngeal) cancer for no apparent reason.
 However, certain risk factors increase the chance that cancer of the larynx may develop.
 These include:

 - Ageing.
 It is more common in older people.
 Most cases are in people over 60.